RobGibsoon/BachelorThesis/README.md

 Pick indexes and implement methods to build feature vectors.
 ### Part 2
 Classify embeddings with 3 classfiers (SVM, KNN, ANN) and report what accuracy is achieved when classifying the graphs based on the feature vectors that we get by running the methods from part 1.
 Classification is binary.
 For example if a molecul is carcinogenic or not.
+The goal is classify with a higher accuracy than previously possible.